urikalish/octane-anomaly-analysis/README.md

 ### NodeJs

 * To check for NodeJs existence and version, run this cmd command:
 ```sh
 node --version
 ```

-* The code will probably run on several NodeJs versions, but was tested against version 8.11.3
+* The code will probably run successfully on multiple NodeJs versions, but was tested against version 8.11.3

 * If you're missing NodeJs, you can get it [here](https://nodejs.org/en/)

 ## How to Install